How to Invest in Mutual Funds in Pakistan (2026)

 How Much Can You Earn?

-Historical returns vary by fund type.
-Over the past 5 years (2021–2026), Pakistani equity funds have delivered annualised returns of 20–35% in rupee terms, driven by the KSE-100's bull run.
+Returns differ a lot by fund type.
+Over the past 5 years (2021–2026), Pakistani equity funds have delivered annualised returns of 20–35% in rupee terms, riding the KSE-100's bull run.
 Islamic money market funds have tracked the SBP policy rate closely, returning 15–20% when the rate was at its peak.

-However, past performance does not guarantee future results.
-With the SBP rate now below 13% and falling, money market fund returns will continue to decline.
-Equity funds carry higher short-term volatility but remain attractive for investors with a 5+ year horizon.
+Past performance is no promise, though.
+With the SBP rate now below 13% and falling, money market fund returns will keep drifting down.
+Equity funds bounce around more in the short term but still make sense for anyone with a 5+ year horizon.

 Top Mutual Fund Platforms in Pakistan